cmembrez/Raspberry-Robotics101/projects/DC-Box/readme.md

 #### 2) Collecting your own Images
 I like the idea of collecting my own pictures.
 Because there is good insight into the practical work.
-One possibility is a scan box (see: case).
+One possibility is a Scanbox (see: case).
+You will learn how to collect and prepare images.
+Data is a very important part of an AI project.
+Especially images in an object detection and classification project.
 ![](IMG_3887.jpg)

 ### 2) Software - GUI